 This bread dough is incredibly easy to make.
 With few ingredients, it comes together quickly.
 The time involved is mostly inactive as it will rise two times.

-Then stir in honey, oil, and salt until incorporated.
-Finally, add the remaining flour, 1 cup at a time, until the dough begins to pull away from the sides of the bowl.
-Adjust water and flour as necessary.
+To the yeast mixture, add 4 cups of flour, oil, and salt; stir until incorporated.
+Then add the remaining flour, 1/2 cup at a time, until the dough begins to pull away from the sides of the bowl.

-Transfer the dough to an oil-coated bowl, cover, and let rise until doubled, about 1 to 2 hours.
+Transfer the dough to an oil-coated bowl, cover, and let rise until doubled, about 1 hour.
+Punch the dough down, cover, and let rise another 30 minutes.

-Transfer to well-greased loaf pans and place seem side down.
-Cover loosely with greased plastic wrap and let rise in a warm place until the center has crowned; about 1-inch above the loaf rim.
+Transfer to two 9 x 5-inch, well-greased loaf pans with the seam side down.
+Cover loosely with greased plastic wrap and let rise in a warm place until the center has crowned; about 1-inch above the loaf rim; about 30 minutes.

 While the bread is rising, preheat the oven to 350°F.

-Once risen, place the loaves in the oven and bake for 35 to 40 minutes.
-Or until a digital thermometer read at least 190°.
+Once risen, place the loaves in the oven and bake for about 30 minutes, or until a digital thermometer reads between 180° and 200°F.

 Immediately remove the loaves from the oven and also from the loaf pans.
 Let cool on a rack completely before slicing.